nixcloud/nixcloud-webservices/documentation/nixcloud.TLS.md

         };
       };
     };

 As said, the default value for `domain` is the `identifier`.
 It would not make sense in any of the above examples as "example.com-ACME" is not a correct domain therefore the `domain` is set explicitly to "example.com" in each example.
 In `nixcloud.TLS.certs."nixcloud.io" the domain is set to "nixcloud.io" which is a correct domain and an intended default.
 The

-The `reload` example for "example.com-ACME" adds two services, "postfix.service" and "myservice.service" to the [postrun](https://nixos.org/nixos/options.html#security.acme.certs.%3Cname%3E.postrun) hook.
+The reload line in "example.com-ACME" adds two services, "postfix.service" and "myservice.service" to be reloaded once a new certificate arrives.
 If you would use `nixcloud.email` and `nixcloud-webservices` it would contain [ "postfix.service" "dovecot2.service" "nixcloud.reverse-proxy" "myservice.service" ] as it accumulates all defined services and applies `lib.unique` to the list.

 The example above creates three certificates for the same domain.
 The certificates can be found in:

-* `/var/lib/acme/example.com-ACME/`
+* `/var/lib/nixcloud/TLS/example.com-ACME/acmeSupplied/fee339b10e3d326ebb11ae590bd2b3c00077a086d18191fe11f7ac307be2a033/certificates/`
-* `/var/lib/nixcloud/TLS/example.com-selfsigned/selfsigned`
+* `/var/lib/nixcloud/TLS/example.com-selfsigned/selfsigned/`
-* `/var/lib/nixcloud/TLS/example.com-usersupplied/usersupplied`
+* `/var/lib/nixcloud/TLS/example.com-usersupplied/usersupplied/`

-But they should be referenced using:
+But they should be referenced using the read only mkOption(s):

 * `config.nixcloud.TLS.certs."identifier".tls_certificate`
+* `config.nixcloud.TLS.certs."identifier".tls_certificate_key`

 Since the `nixcloud.TLS` abstraction will return the correct location according to the `mode` of operation.
+Yes, this is indeed amazing!

 ## Different usage modes in detail